 So let’s talk about the three actions we can take now, by focusing on participation rates, marketing, and data.

 We need to focus on participation rates to lift the fundraising tide.
 Remember those old 30-40% workplace giving participation rates that I mentioned before?
-Well today they are half that – our last blog post was dedicated to participation, check it out if you have not seen it.
+Well today they are half that – a past blog post was dedicated to participation, check it out if you have not seen it.
 I know there is an industry of fundraising consultants telling every nonprofit that will listen that finding high net worth donors – or in workplace speak, ‘leadership giving’ – is the answer to a nonprofit’s fundraising problems, but I could not disagree more.
 It’s the lazy path to a short term solution for money.

 Nonprofits need to expand their base of support, more donors, new generations of donors, etc. And it is hard work, I know.
 But the larger the base of donors, the greater the fundraising growth you will experience.
 You will also lower your business risk.
 And finally, you will increase the odds of cultivating even those high net worth donors whom you will find from time to time.